foxworth42/atem-tally/README.md

 - 2 potentiometers for setting global brightness on the front and back LED for each tally light
 - Toggle switch to enable/disable displaying the preview indicator on the front of the tally light

+Why roll something myself?
+Cost, and it's an excuse to learn some C and some PCB design.